Friday 12 December, Eye is closed all day due to a private event. We apologise for any inconvenience caused.

 Artist & Scholar in Residence

-Eye Filmmuseum celebrated the 70th anniversary of its collection in 2016 with the launch of a new In Residence programme.
+Eye Filmmuseum celebrated the 70th anniversary of its collection in 2016 with the launch of a residency programme.
 As of 2017, this initiative welcomes invited artists and scholars to explore and creatively reuse archival material within the Eye collection.

 Still from Le voyage sur Jupiter (1909, Segundo de Chomón).